mikiya1130/PuzzleGameDxLib/README.md

 ## Usage

-- Download the `PuzzleGameDxLib.exe` file and run
+- Download the `Release/PuzzleGameDxLib.exe` file and run

 ## License